1938 FIFA World Cup

-The 1938 FIFA World Cup was the third edition of the World Cup, the quadrennial international football championship for senior men's national teams and was held in France from 4 June until 19 June 1938.
+The 1938 FIFA World Cup was the 3rd edition of the World Cup, the quadrennial international football championship for senior men's national teams.
+It was held in France from 4 to 19 June 1938.
 Italy defended its title in the final, beating Hungary 4–2.
 Italy's 1934 and 1938 teams hold the distinction of being the only men's national team to win the World Cup multiple times under the same coach, Vittorio Pozzo.
-It would be the last World Cup until 1950 due to World War II.
+It would be the last World Cup until 1950; the 1942 and 1946 World Cups were cancelled due to World War II.

 Host selection

 France was chosen as host nation by FIFA in Berlin on 13 August 1936.
 France was chosen over Argentina and Germany in the first round of voting.
 The decision to hold a second consecutive tournament in Europe (after Italy in 1934) caused outrage in South America, where it was believed that the venue should alternate between the two continents.
 This was the last World Cup to be staged before the outbreak of the Second World War.